RyanMoreyMTU/Research-Project/README.md

 CSVFeaturesChangedBackground/ - Directory to store the files generated from the feature_extraction_background.py file. <br>

 Optional: <br>
 CSVFeaturesBackground/ - Directory to store the files generated from the feature_extraction_background.py file if you wish to use the unaltered data. <br>

 ## Instructions
 Once the directory structure is properly setups, you can clone the repo.

 ### Cleaning File
 The cleaning_done.py file is the first file that should be run. <br>
 This file will read in the EDF files, clean them, and output the new data to a CSV file. <br>

 The cleaning includes: <br>
-Adding filters to the channel data.
+Adding filters to the channel data. <br>
-Standardizing the channel names.
+Standardizing the channel names. <br>
-Dropping unneeded channels.
+Dropping unneeded channels. <br>
-Annotating the data.
+Annotating the data. <br>
-Resampling the data to 32hz (from 256hz).
+Resampling the data to 32hz (from 256hz). <br>
-Adding a time column.
+Adding a time column. <br>